7 min read

 Email, which itself was once seen as being an exciting alternative to the fax machine, has also become a burden.
 Email overload - where employees find they get too many messages each day and can’t keep up with the volume of their inboxes - has become a modern problem that affects the digital workplace employee experience.

-IT onboarding for the new employees is vital to get right for many reasons.
+IT onboarding for the new employees is a requirement to get right for many reasons.

 When there are reliable and consistent employee onboarding processes in place, organizations can improve their new hire retention by as much as 82%, according to research by Glassdoor.